shuripa/Boards/README.md

 # Boards
 This is a template project for modeling factory processes.
-Been contains leyout, editor, info-grafical components {employers, worked places, etc.}, property, information messages, links and others.
+Been contains leyout, editor, cards-grafical components {employers, worked places, etc.}, property, information messages, links and others.